jyotiyadav2508/pizza-hub/README.md

 ### Site Owner Goals

- - To rovide customers an easy-to-use app to order pizza from The pizza Hub.
+ - To provide customers an easy-to-use app to order pizza from The pizza Hub.
  - To provide home delivery or pickup option to the customers.
  - To provide the customer the ability to preview their orders.
- - To provide the customer to choose either final confirmation or cancel their order.
+ - To provide the customer to choose order confirmation or quit.
- - To provide the customer to exit to home page any time.
+ - To provide the customer to exit any time.
  - Ensure all user inputs are validated and errors handled as to not provide issues with orders and a negative user experience.

 ## User Experience